-- 11) The opportunity cost of going to college for a student receiving a scholarship - A) is the income that she would have earned if she did not go to college. - B) is the risk of dropping out. - C) is the food and living expenses that she has to purchase while in college. - D) is zero because she does not have to pay tuition.
+- 11) The opportunity cost of going to college for a student receiving a scholarship - A) is the income that she would have earned if she did not go to college. - B) is the risk of dropping out. - C) is the expenses for food and clothing that she purchases while in college. - D) is zero because she does not have to pay tuition.